 i dont know how this works but u can cipy paste because im new haha sorry!

 I’m a pear too and I just wanted to echo the suggestion of high-waisted wide-legs – I’m 5’7” and these are the only pants that fit me off the rack and are also flattering… so maybe try them?
-They also fit with your styile, I think.posted over 5 years ago
+They also fit with your styile, I think.posted almost 6 years ago

 Don’t feel like you have to conform to certain styles because of your figure :) just be mindful of balancing proportions whatever you wear.